UltraMessaging/um_perf/README.md

 ### Core Count and Network Interfaces

-The IT industry has been moving towards consolidation of servers to save costs.
+The IT industry has been moving towards the consolidation of servers to save costs.
-This involves moving to servers with high core counts - 64 core servers are common, higher counts are readily available.
+This involves moving to servers with high core counts - 64 core servers are common; higher counts are readily available.
-However, due to the way that the cores must compete for main memory, these high-count servers tend to have lower clock frequencies and slower memory accesses.
+However, because the cores must compete for main memory, these high-count servers tend to have lower clock frequencies and slower memory accesses.
 The result is that while you can have very many threads running in parallel, the speed of a given thread can be lower than in a server with fewer cores.
-When you are trying to maximize throughput of a single thread, you will probably need a greater number of servers, each with fewer cores.
+When you are trying to maximize the throughput of a single thread, you may need more servers, each with fewer cores.
 Over-consolidation will lead to failure to achieve the highest throughput.

 The creation of virtual machines with small numbers of cores does not solve